LEARNING THE LANGUAGE OF ART ON THE STREETS

 See another side of Paris in the Street Art

 And if those travels find you in Paris, I can highly recommend taking one of the Underground Paris walking tours with Street Art Paris.
 Different tours are offered each focusing on art in specific parts of the city.
-Lasting about two hours – where you will be walking, talking, looking and discussing.
-And if you’ve been listening and engaging, you should come away a language for reading street art.
+Lasting about two hours – where you will be walking, talking, looking, and discussing.
+And if you’ve been listening and engaging, you should come away with a language for reading street art.
 A street art literacy per se.
 For Paris.
 And around the world.
 As it turns out, this language is fairly universal.